-Russian Officials Boasted They Could Use Michael Flynn To Get To Donald Trump — REPORT
+Russian Officials Boasted They Could Use Flynn To Influence Trump — REPORT

 CNN reported on Friday that during the 2016 presidential campaign, Russian officials said they could use Michael Flynn to influence Donald Trump and his advisors, and perceived Flynn as an ally of Russia.
 The alleged conversations were intercepted by U.S. intelligence officials, according to CNN.
 At the time, Flynn was an advisor to Trump's presidential campaign, and Trump later appointed him to serve as National Security Advisor.

 It is unclear precisely which Russian officials, and of what rank, were having the conversations in question.
 But according to CNN, American intelligence officials were alarmed when they intercepted the communications, and some of them "acted on their own" to limit the information that Flynn received.
 A former Obama official told CNN that the intercepted communications amounted to "a five-alarm fire."

 Trump fired Flynn in February after Flynn gave multiple and conflicting stories regarding his communications with the Russian ambassador to the U.S. prior to the inauguration.
 Since then, he's repeatedly emerged as a central figure in the ongoing controversy surrounding possible links between the Trump campaign and the Russian government.